These are the points that should be familiar to you after today’s class.

 That seems quite reasonable.
 I don’t consent to giving my money to the mugger who gives me a choice between my money and my life.
 That’s why I wouldn’t do anything wrong if I managed to give the mugger the slip even after I say “OK, I’ll give you all my money, just please don’t hurt me.”
 Here I used words that sound like consent to give him my money, but I’m not actually obliged to do so.

 However we have already encountered one case in which a valid agreement can be made by someone who does not have an alternative that is not catastrophic: an army that surrenders in a war to avoid being wiped out.
-That is basically what Hobbes’s social contract is.
+That is basically what Hobbes’s social contract is (see Leviathan, ch.
+20).

-We may draw the same conclusion concerning the origin of promises, from the force which is supposed to invalidate all contracts, and to free us from their obligation.
+We may draw the same conclusion, concerning the origin of promises, from the force which is suppos’d to invalidate all contracts, and to free us from their obligation.
 Such a principle is a proof that promises have no natural obligation, and are mere artificial contrivances for the convenience and advantage of society.
 If we consider aright of the matter, force is not essentially different from any other motive of hope or fear, which may induce us to engage our word, and lay ourselves under any obligation.
-A man, dangerously wounded, who promises a competent sum to a surgeon to cure him, would certainly be bound to performance; though the case be not so much different from that of one who promises a sum to a robber, as to produce so great a difference in our sentiments of morality, if these sentiments were not built entirely on public interest and convenience.
-(Hume, A Treatise of Human Nature, Book 3, Part 2, Sect.
-5, Par.
-15)
+A man, dangerously wounded, who promises a competent sum to a surgeon to cure him, wou’d certainly be bound to performance; tho’ the case be not so much different from that of one who promises a sum to a robber, as to produce so great a difference in our sentiments of morality, if these sentiments were not built entirely on public interest and convenience.
+(Hume 2000, 3.2.5, 337)

 What is going on here is that Hume is saying that there is no natural rule about when consent is valid or invalid.
 Rather, we have conventional rules that recognize consent as valid in some cases and invalid in others.
 What distinguishes the one from the other is the usefulness of the rule.
 A rule requiring people to pay doctors yields useful behavior: doctors will be willing to provide services to injured people.
 A rule requiring people to pay muggers would not be useful: it would encourage muggings.